Avaiga/taipy-doc/docs/manuals/core/index.md

 The Taipy Core package is a Python library designed to build powerful and customized data-driven back-end applications.
 It provides the necessary tools to help Python developers transform their algorithms into a complete back-end application.
-It brings algorithm management to another level: algorithms are now connected to the end-user through user-defined scenarios, powerful scenario management and comparison, interactive data, smart orchestrating, etc.
+It brings algorithm management to another level: algorithms are now connected to the end-user through user-defined scenarios, powerful scenario management and comparison, interactive data, smart job orchestration, etc.

 Taipy Core provides the key concept of _Scenario_.
 Among other functionalities, a _Scenario_ represents an instance of a data science problem with its datasets (modeled as _Data nodes_ in Taipy Core) and the algorithms to run to solve